ospf2fullstack/Obsidian/Not-Public/Building Information Collection.md

 # Autonomous Building Information Collection
-# Part I - Framing
+# Part I - Planning
 ## What is BIM?
 An acronym for Building Information Modeling/Management.
 In brief, it's a digital model that multiple tenants utilize to collaborate on the successful delivery of a building, or construction project.
 Other industries are utilizing these BIM's to correctly anticipate the delivery of assemblies and other sub-systems.